Field-Effect-LLC/RDP-BattMon/README.md

 	[HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client\Default\AddIns\BattMon]
 	"Name"="C:\\path\\to\\your\\folder\\RDS_Client_Addin_BattMon.dll"

-On the Remote Desktop side, you need to run the `RDS_Server_TrayApp_BattMon.exe` application (bundled separately).
+### On the Remote Desktop side ###

+You need to run the `RDS_Server_TrayApp_BattMon.exe` application (bundled separately) on the Remote Desktop side.
 Right now, this is just a Winforms window that shows the battery percentage, but in the future I would like to integrate it into the system tray.

 ## Roadmap ##